Updated 27 May 2022

 This question has a simple answer: as soon as possible.
 You may need to save a significant amount, so it’s important to put money in the pot early.
 It’s also worthwhile having a savings goal in mind.
 Do you want them to go to prep school, an independent secondary school or a private sixth form?
 And will you need them to board if your preferred school is far away?
 Have you included the cost of trips?

 You can’t use school fees to offset your tax bill.
-But there are other ways to pay for private school more tax efficiently.
+But there are other ways to pay and save for private school more tax efficiently.

 One popular route is going through the grandparents, who may be happy to help out or use their grandchild’s inheritance in this way.
 One big plus side is that grandparents can gift money to grandchildren without incurring a tax charge, but it’s not the same for parents.
 There are two key ways to make sure the payments they gift are tax-free: